 As we noted in our epic Batman post, the ’60s were a time with a hearty appetite for camp.
 Mediums like superhero comics and space-faring sci-fi were treated as “just for kids” or “goofy escapist entertainment for adults.”
 Fiction in this period tended to the post-modern, avant-garde, and just downright silly.
 Star Trek, in the original series, certainly did take a swig of camp once in awhile…

-…but it would up bringing dignity back to fantasy and speculative fiction.
+…but it wound up bringing dignity back to fantasy and speculative fiction.
 We went into the late decade with Dr. Smith (hammed to the max by the immortal Jonathan Harris) pitted against a tribe of vegetable people (yes, really, SE03EP24, “The Great Vegetable Rebellion“).
 We exit to Star Trek, even through the ravages of episodes like “Spock’s Brain,” winning back some respect for science fiction.
 This paved the way for Space 1999, which even rose to the level of some pretty adult horror with suspense, tension, and atmosphere layered on.

 Crazy time in history, and with the way things are going right now, we might have to bring back camp and go through this whole process all over again.
 If so, that’s one thing to look forward to.